Oral Cancer Screenings – Daytona Beach, FL

 Early Detection Can Save Your Life

 Did you know that if you’ve been to the dentist before, odds are you’ve an oral cancer screening?
-This fact may surprise you, but in most dental practices, it’s standard procedure to screen for oral cancer at your regular six-month checkup.
-Our doctors make sure to thoroughly examine the tissues in your mouth and throat for any abnormalities at your appointments.
+This fact may surprise you, but in most dental offices, it’s standard procedure to screen for oral cancer at your regular six-month checkup.
+Our dentists make sure to thoroughly examine the tissues in your mouth and throat for any abnormalities during oral cancer screenings in our Daytona Beach, FL dental office.

 What Is Oral Cancer?